IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Feedback should also forcibly be transmitted in any of these cases:

-* More than N data units received since last RTCP feedback has been transmitted
+* More than N data units received since last feedback has been transmitted

 * A data unit with marker bit set or other last data unit for media frame is received